 In the present study and contrary to Weber et al. (2010), the wetland extent seems to play a small role in explaining the LGM-PI change in emissions.
-This is particularly true in ORCHIDEE-WET in the boreal regions where the CH_4 flux densities collapse and drive the major part of the reduction in emission.
+This is particularly true in ORCHIDEE-WET in the boreal regions where the CH4 flux densities collapse and drive the major part of the reduction in emission.
 This pattern is explained by a large decrease in the ORCHIDEE-simulated methanogenesis substrate.
-The difference of modelled substrate supply between SDGVM and ORCHIDEE-WET underlies why a modification of the Q10 value cannot reconcile the latitudinal distribution of the LGM-PI of the two models.
+The difference of modelled substrate supply between SDGVM and ORCHIDEE-WET underlies why a modification of the $Q{10}$ value cannot reconcile the latitudinal distribution of the LGM-PI of the two models.
 This emphasizes the key role of the substrate supply as suggested by Kaplan (2002).
 However, the driver of the NPP decrease is still not clear: while Kaplan (2002) explains the low LGM NPP is driven by the reduction in atmospheric CO2 concentration, we highlight the impact of soil freezing on vegetation productivity as a potentially important influence.
 It is also likely the surface hydrology of models during LGM needs to be improved.
-For example, consideration of permafrost covered areas, glacial runoff from the Andes and Asian mountains and different hydrological drainage systems may all be important
+For example, consideration of permafrost covered areas, glacial runoff from the Andes and Asian mountains and different hydrological drainage systems may all be important.

-This intercomparison discloses some limitations of each model and allows us to suggest different ways of improvements.
-Regarding ORCHIDEE, we require an improvement to the sub- grid computation of the methanogenesis substrate.
-A limitation is linked to the fact a sub-grid computation is performed for the hydrology (through TOPMODEL) but not far the earben and a link this way the mean earben and the grid.

-- 15 TOPMODEL) but not for the carbon cycle.
-In this way, the mean carbon over the gridcell is used as proxy of the wetland substrate and this makes the modelled substrate more sensitive to change in precipitation since pre-existing wetland fractions might in reality see less relative change in the soil moisture.
-This inconsistency between the treatments of hydrology/carbon cycle could be resolved by introducing new wet- - 20 land Plant Functional Types which would be restricted to fractional gridcells diagnosed as wetlands using TOPMODEL.
+This intercomparison discloses some limitations of each model and allows us to suggest different ways of improvement.
+Regarding ORCHIDEE, we require an improvement to the subgrid computation of the methanogenesis substrate.
+A limitation is linked to the fact a subgrid computation is performed for the hydrology (through TOPMODEL) but not for the carbon cycle.
+In this way, the mean carbon over the grid cell is used as proxy of the wetland substrate and this makes the modelled substrate more sensitive to change in precipitation since pre-existing wetland fractions might in reality see less relative change in the soil moisture.
+This inconsistency between the treatments of hydrology/carbon cycle could be resolved by introducing new wetland plant functional types, which would be restricted to fractional grid cells diagnosed as wetlands using TOPMODEL.
+Furthermore, we suggest replacing the $Q{10}$ formulation by an Arrhenius-type equation where the effective activation energy for respiration varies inversely with temperature.
 In SDGVM, we suggest modifying the contribution of the wetland extent versus CH4 flux densities under PI conditions (see Fig. 4) to more closely satisfy available observations.
-This could be done by scaling the CH4 flux densities to measurement from sites, and the wetland extent against e.g. the Papa - et al. (2010) dataset.
-While the present study does not underline a large effect of the imbalance between the two emissions components on the simulated change in emissions in comparison to ORCHIDEE, it may not be the case under other climates.
-Also, we suggest increasing the value of the Q{10} for the methanogenesis parameterization.
+This could be done by scaling the CH4 flux densities to measurement from sites, and the global wetland extent, e.g. against the value given by Papa et al. (2010) dataset.
+While the present study does not underline a large effect of the imbalance between the two emission components on the simulated change in emissions in comparison to ORCHIDEE, it may not be the case under other climates.
+Also, we suggest increasing the value of the $Q{10}$ for the methanogenesis parameterization.
 Finally, introducing a simple parameterization of freeze/thaw of soil water could help to more accurately model changes in the methanogenesis substrate availability.